jglazar/notes/coding_interview/leetcode.md

   * Backtracking should happen within iteration
   * `is_valid` prunes search zones, like `not_attacked` for N-queens
   * `place` and `remove` are symmetric

+Initiate Candidate at -1 because we only consider possible_next

+Typical pattern: turn input array into Counter object, then Candidates are just (index, amount) tuples.
+Iterate through length of Counter

 ```
 def f(c):